-- Banks 2 Part nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
-These banks can be included if they continue to be part nationalised or they meet the ratings in Banks 1 above. - Banks 3 The Council's own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time. - Bank subsidiary and treasury operation -.
-The Council will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above. - Money market funds AAA - Enhanced money market funds (EMMFs)\ - UK Government (including gilts and the DMADF) - Local authorities, parish councils etc - Supranational institutions
+- i.
+Short term F1 - ii.
+Long term A- - Banks 2 Part nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
+These banks can be included if they continue to be part nationalised or they meet the ratings in Banks 1 above. - Banks 3 The Council's own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time.

+- Bank subsidiary and treasury operation -.
+The Council will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above.

+- Money market funds AAA

+- Enhanced money market funds (EMMFs)

+- UK Government (including gilts and the DMADF)

+- Local authorities, parish councils etc

+- Supranational institutions

+- Property Funds

-\Enhanced MMFs are similar to the current MMFs and should allow marginally higher returns.
-These funds invest slightly longer than the current liquid MMFs and access to monies is usually over a 1 or 2 day notice period, rather than immediately.
+- Enhanced MMF's are similar to the current MMF's and should allow marginally higher returns.
+These funds invest slightly longer than the current liquid MMF's and access to monies is usually over a 1 or 2 day notice period, rather than immediately.
 Officers will consult with our advisers over their introduction.

+- Property Funds are longer term investments and although are not currently used by the authority the option may be used in future financial years.
+Officers will consult with our advisers over their introduction and are subject to an additional report.